 Spring Break.
 You don't ask too much about her background because you neither need nor want to know.
 It is a match just for a short time, a season at most.

 Not that convertibles are floozies, it is just that they are not the most practical things and when you are in it for the long term, that becomes an issue.
 So how do we approach that intersection of Wants and Needs?
 There are a couple of choices.

 The first is go ahead and buy the sports model brand new.
 If you are young and single and have the loot without stretching too much, go ahead.
 It will only become a problem when you develop a spouse and house and a budget with little room for car repairs.

-You can buy two cars.
-A "Summer Fun" car and the winter car and rotate them in your garage and on your insurance.
-Maybe you can square having both on the road at that same time, so the fun car gets used whenever the weather is right and the "good" car is there for someone to come pick you up when the alternator in the fun car fries.
+You can buy two cars, a "Summer Fun" car and the winter car, and rotate them in your garage and on your insurance.
+Maybe you can square having both on the road at the same time, so the fun car gets used whenever the weather is right and the "good" car is there for someone to come pick you up when the alternator in the fun car fries.
 Maintaining a mistress is never going to be easy.

 Or you can resign yourself to buying the sedan, new or used, and watching the cars you’ve always wanted belong to someone else.
 You know they are having more fun on the sunny warm Spring days, out on the weekend with the top down, but you also know that in the Winter, when the winds pick up and the sky turns the color of an ugly bruise, you will crank up the heater that actually warms and turn on the stereo you can actually hear.